Courses Credits Grade points GPA

 Why does the result differ from my official transcript?

-The usual causes are repeat policy, pass/fail handling, excluded rows, transfer rules, rounding or truncation, weighted scale differences, or an A+ value that differs from the calculator settings.
+The usual causes are repeat policy, pass/fail handling, excluded rows, transfer rules, rounding or truncation, weighted scale differences, or an A+ value that differs from the current settings.

 Glossary: